-The members of the audit committee during 2021 and the current members of the audit committee are Ms. Blakely and Messrs.
+The members of the audit committee during 2020 and the current members of the audit committee are Ms. Blakely and Messrs.
 Browning, Moriarty and Skinner, each of whom is independent for purposes of the NYSE corporate governance listing requirements and rules and regulations of the SEC.
 Mr. Browning currently serves as Chairperson of the audit committee.

 The audit committee is responsible for the appointment, compensation, retention and oversight of the work of our independent accountants, reviewing with our independent accountants the plan and results of the audit engagement, approving professional services provided by our independent accountants, reviewing the independence of our independent accountants and reviewing the adequacy of our internal accounting controls.
 During meetings of the audit committee, members of the audit committee, our independent accountants and other attendees, including members of management, discussed and reviewed, among other matters, the following: our SEC filings, including our annual audited and quarterly unaudited financial statements, our critical accounting policies and practices, the financial reporting process, management's assessment of the effectiveness of our internal control over financial reporting and the effect of regulatory and accounting initiatives on our financial statements.
-In addition, the audit committee discussed with management our major financial risk exposures and enterprise risk management has taken to monitor and control such exposures, including our risk assessment and risk management policies.
+In addition, the audit committee discussed with management our major financial risk exposures and enterprise risk management, including our cybersecurity and other risk exposures relevant to our computerized information system controls and security and the steps management has taken to monitor and control such exposures, including our risk assessment and risk management policies.
 The specific responsibilities of the audit committee are set forth in its written charter, which is available for viewing on our website at www.arescre.com.